Salekin-13/CNN-block-lab/README.md

 ## 🧑‍💻 Author

 Made by \[Sumaiya Salekin]
-to better understand the math and 🌱
+to better understand the tradeoff between speed and performance 🌱